 Ruby came to the Avian Reconditioning Center in 2016 after she was found on the side of the road.
 Ruby sustained a fracture to the metacarpal in her right wing.
 After some time in rehabilitation, it was determined that Ruby could no longer fly well enough to survive in the wild.
 Ruby has become a falconry bird for the center and you can see her flying on Saturday and at our festivals.

-Sable came to the Avian Reconditioning Center after being gunshot.
+Sable came to the Avian Reconditioning Center after being shot with a pellet gun.
 Initially, it was hoped that she would heal enough to regain the full use of her wing, and be able to be released back into the wild.
 Unfortunately, the strain of flight proved to be too much for Sable.
 Since she was not strong enough to be returned to the wild, Sable has a home here at the Avian Reconditioning Center.

 Harris's hawks are a desert bird, and have long skinny scaled legs, perfect for perching on cacti while looking for prey.
 Their pack hunting methods come in handy in the desert, where a pack of five hawks can more easily take down prey, and sometimes catch larger prey as well.

 Astro and Dino are at the Avian Reconditioning Center as falconry birds, and enjoy flying together in a cast.
 Astro is the more senior bird, and treats Dino much like a younger sibling.
 They often fly in the afternoon at ARC, after the other birds are safely put away.